Evidence of the pair instability gap from black hole masses: Abstract

-The results of this study are summarized in Fig.~\ref{fig:comparison_spin_transition_mass}.
-We plot the posterior on the spin transition mass $\tilde{m}_1$ with dashed line in blue.
-It is strikingly consistent with the posterior on the lower edge of the $m_2$ mass gap, which is plotted with solid line in blue.
+The results are summarized in Figure~\ref{fig:comparison_spin_transition_mass}.
+We plot the posterior on the spin transition mass $\tilde{m}_1$ with dashed blue.
+It is strikingly consistent with the posterior on the lower edge of the $m_2$ mass gap, which is plotted with solid blue.
 We conclude that the distribution of black-hole masses and the distribution of black-hole spins provide concordant evidence for a pair-instability gap contaminated by 2G+1G hierarchical mergers.
-If we force the lower edge of the $m_2$ mass gap to be the same as $\tilde{m}_1$, we obtain the orange posterior, which implies a lower edge of $45_{-4}^{+5}\,M_\odot$.
-This model, in which the spin transition mass is fixed to the lower edge of the $m_2$ gap, is favoured over the transition-spin model without an $m_2$ gap by a Bayes factor of ${\sim}25$, and we adopt it for the remaining results unless otherwise specified.\footnote{As Ref.~\citep{antonini2024} showed, the transition-spin model (without an $m_2$ gap) is strongly favoured over a model in which the entire population is represented by a single Gaussian in $\chi_{\rm{eff}}$ by ${\cal{B}} > 10^4$.
-Our fiducial model, in which the spin transition mass is equal to the lower edge of the $m_2$ gap, is further favoured over Ref.~\citep{antonini2024}'s model ($ {\cal{B}} {\sim} 25$), as well as a model in which the spin transition mass can be different from the lower edge of the $m_2$ gap (${\cal{B}} {\sim} 2$).}
+If we force the lower edge of the $m_2$ mass gap to be the same as $\tilde{m}_1$, we obtain the orange posterior, which implies a lower edge of $44_{-4}^{+5}\,M_\odot$.
+This model, in which the spin transition mass is fixed to the lower edge of the $m_2$ gap, is favoured over the transition-spin model without an $m_2$ gap by a $\ln {\cal{B}}$ of ${\sim}3.3$, and we adopt it for the remaining analyses unless otherwise specified.

-Using the inferred population distribution as a prior to inform the masses of individual events~\citep{2020ApJ...891L..31F,2020PhRvD.102h3026G}, Figure~\ref{fig:population_reweighted_scatter} shows the population-informed masses $m_1$ and $m_2$ for events in GWTC-4.
+Using the inferred population distribution as a prior to inform the masses of individual events, Figure~\ref{fig:population_reweighted_scatter} shows the population-informed masses $m_1$ and $m_2$ for events in GWTC-4.
 Each event is colored by the posterior median of the absolute magnitude of its inspiral spin parameter $|\chi_{\rm{eff}}|$.
-We can see a clear gap in $m_2$ among the observed events, together with the transition from relativity small to large absolute values of effective spin happening around the same mass scale in $m_1$ as the lower edge of the gap in $m_2$.
+We can see a clear gap in $m_2$ among the observed events, together with the transition from small to large $\left|\chi_\text{eff}\right|$ happening around the same mass scale in $m_1$ as the lower edge of the gap in $m_2$.
+While hierarchical mergers in dense stellar clusters are usually predicted to have isotropic spin orientations due to dynamical assembly, preferentially aligned spins can arise from black holes in AGN disks or interactions between black holes and stars in clusters~\citep[e.g.,][]{McKernan:2023xio}.
+In Section~\ref{sec:spin_symmetry}, we test the symmetry of the spin distribution for the high mass mergers and show it is consistent with being symmetric around zero, matching the prediction of 2G+1G mergers from dense stellar clusters.